Task Force OMBRA

 Book 1: Grunt Life / Book 2: Grunt Traitor / Book 3: Grunt Hero

 This is the first novel in an exiting new series about an alien invasion.
 A second title has already been released, and I have it, with at least one more promised.
 This is the first book by Ochse I have read, his previous titles being either straight military fiction (or non-fiction), or a combination of military and horror (the SEAL Team 666 series).
 Task Force OMBRA combines military with an alien invasion scenario.
 It's gripping, at times horrific, a well-told adventure.
-Not perfect though, and of course the story doesn't conclude in this book.
+The story doesn't conclude in this book obviously, and there are a few minor faults.
 One of the things I can criticize is the same as with a lot of stories written in first person.
-The reader's knowledge of the situation is limited to what the narrator knows.
+The reader's knowledge of the situation is limited to what the narrator knows or is willing to tell.
 In this case, the narrator's knowledge is also limited by what his superiors are willing to reveal, or even know themselves.
 Everyone is working from insufficient information.

 Benjamin Mason is an Army Staff-Sergeant, a veteran of Iraq and Afghanistan, and Kosovo before that.
 He's on leave in Southern California when he decides he needs to complete a task he has attempted several times before.
 Suicide.
 He suffers from PTSD and survivor's guilt, haunted by the deaths of several of his comrades.
 His plan is thwarted by a man he nicknames Mr. Pink, since he resembles Steve Buscemi's character in Reservoir Dogs.
 Apparently Mason's intentions had been anticipated, because Mr. Pink is not successful in talking him out of jumping off a bridge, but a strategically placed net catches him when he does.
 Mason's death is faked and he is recruited into a secretive operation based in an underground bunker in the middle of Wyoming.
 Mr. Pink is not military or government, but rather a private industrial contractor who had been trying to warn of an impending alien invasion, but his warnings had been ignored.